Estimate Time8 min

 Why own alternatives?

-To explore the roles that individual categories of alternatives can play in multi-asset-class portfolios, we analyzed the historical risk, return, and correlation statistics of 18 traditional and alternative investment categories, representing alternatives with the following: Liquid alternatives, private equity, private credit, and real assets from 2005 through 2022.2 We found that within multi-asset class portfolios, individual categories of alternatives have historically offered either enhanced returns, lesser downside among poor public equity performance, or diversification, among other potential benefits.3
+To explore the roles that individual categories of alternatives can play in multi-asset-class portfolios, we analyzed the historical risk, return, and correlation statistics of 18 traditional and alternative investment categories, representing alternatives with the following: Liquid alternatives, private equity, private credit, and real assets from 2005 through 2023.2 We found that within multi-asset class portfolios, individual categories of alternatives have historically offered enhanced returns, lesser downside among poor public equity performance, or diversification, among other potential benefits.3

 That said, it's important to note that alternative investment strategies generally have a much shorter historical track record than their more traditional counterparts, and thus much less data than we typically evaluate when approaching strategic asset allocation decisions.
 The track records for bitcoin and other digital assets, in particular, are so short that we have excluded them from our quantitative analysis.